cstever0/comp_sci_431_cpu_scheduling/README.md

 I overcame these challenges by creating a flow chart on my whiteboard that I thought would be an accurate representation of how the Algorithms should execute processes.
 I then used that to compare to the output I was getting from my code and make changes as necessary to reflect the correct information.

 There were many valuable observations I made during the implementation process.
-One was reaffirming the effectiveness of white boarding a coding challenge.
+One was reaffirming the effectiveness of whiteboarding a coding challenge.
 Having a reference to what you want your code to do before you actually try implementing the code is like having a lighthouse in the distance.
 You may not know how to get from where you are in the dark to the lighthouse, but it gives you a direction to head in.
 Another valuable insight is that when the code that you are writing continues to grow and grow it often becomes more difficult to read and understand.
 I found that separating each of the functions into their own files made reading, understanding, and debugging the code much simpler.